 PICTURE BOOK SUNDAYS: A Faith-Sparking Lesson

-OPENING PRAYER AND GATHERING GAME: Building Card Houses
+OPENING PRAYER AND GATHERING GAME: What Am I? (a metaphor guessing game!)

 FAITH-SPARKING CHAT TIME:

-Over the summer I planned a series for our church’s Sunday morning children’s program called PICTURE BOOK SUNDAYS: Sparking Faith Conversations using Picture Books and Scripture.
-Each week during July and August, using an engaging picture book as the spark along with games and a craft, children ages 3 – 10 delved into Scripture as we investigated what it means to be a beloved child of God.
-Over the course of the fall, I will be sharing these and other picture book lessons that can be used as the spark for conversations about faith with your children.
-Today, I kick off this occasional series by sharing my lesson for I WANT YOUR SMILE CROCODILE (Zonderkidz, 2018) written by Denette Fretz and illustrated by Jackie Urbanovic.
-Stay tuned for more this fall.
+When I was Children’s Ministry Director at a small church, I planned a Sunday morning children’s program called PICTURE BOOK SUNDAYS: Sparking Faith Conversations using Picture Books and Scripture.
+Each week, using an engaging picture book as the spark along with games and a craft, children ages 3 – 10 delved into Scripture as we investigated what it means to be a beloved child of God.
+The kids enjoyed the lessons so much, that I have decided to continue with a monthly series focusing on picture books that can be used as the spark for conversations about faith with your children.

 PICTURE BOOK SUNDAYS: A Faith-Sparking Lesson